 China Honey Bee Museum

-Take a trip up to Fragrant Hills, which is especially beautiful in the Fall as leaves change colors, and while you’re there, wander into the Honey Bee Museum.
-Here you’ll learn all about the history and evolution of bees, beekeeping practices, and even sample different kinds of honey.
+Wandering into the Honey Bee Museum will see you learn all about the history and evolution of bees, beekeeping practices, and even sample different kinds of honey.
 One subject of particular interest is the different dances bees use to communicate with one another.

 - Location: Fragrant Hills Botanical Garden (West of the Sleeping Buddha Temple)